(631) 726-8466 Information

 (631) 726-8938 Personal Touch Boutique

-The Ellen Hermanson Breast Center is proud to offer a wide spectrum of breast health services, including education, early detection screenings and breast cancer treatment and support.
+.
+The Center offers a wide spectrum of breast health services, including education, early detection screenings and breast cancer treatment and support.
 The Center utilizes state-of-the-art diagnostic techniques, including computer-assisted mammography, ultrasound and a breast biopsy system that locates breast abnormalities and obtains tissue samples.

 Satellite diagnostic services are also located in East Hampton and Hampton Bays.